-- Hygienic Surroundings - Lesser prevalence of disease
+Hygienic Surroundings

-- One of the few corporate contributors to this Government campaign
+• Lesser prevalence of disease

-- Enhanced community relations
+• One of the few corporate

-- Building the brand
+contributors to this government

 To maximise the efficiency and impact of the programme, TCS rolled out a robust technology enabled Management Information System (MIS) that served a threefold purpose: it enhanced programme monitoring through projections of planned vs actual progress; provided evidence of work completion through the feature of 'uploading site pictures'; and enabled a real-time control over programme activities through its mechanism for online sign-off of checklists defined for implementation partners.
-The overall and state specific progress dashboards were shared with the Ministry of Human Resource Development (MHRD) and state authorities on a weekly basis.
+The overall and state specific progress dashboards were shared with the Ministry of Human Resource Development (MHRD) and State Authorities on a weekly basis.